-Canon G7 X Mark II versus Nikon D200
+Canon G7 X Mark II vs Nikon D200

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D200 is considerably larger (157 percent) than the Canon G7 X Mark II.
 It is noteworthy in this context that the D200 is splash and dust-proof, while the G7X Mark II does not feature any corresponding weather-sealing.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the D200 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the D200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the D200 and their specifications in the Nikon Lens Catalog.
+You can compare the optics available for the D200 and their specifications in the Nikon Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon G7 X Mark II»||106 mm||61 mm||42 mm||319 g||265||n||Feb 2016||699||Canon G7 X Mark II|

 |Nikon D200«||147 mm||113 mm||74 mm||920 g||400||Y||Nov 2005||1,699||Nikon D200|